PhilipYip1988/python-tutorials/007_code_blocks/readme.md

 outside block
 ```

+Code blocks can included statements with nested code blocks.
 Anything belonging to a nested statement is indented twice using 8 spaces (4 spaces for the outer statement and another 4 spaces for the inner statement).

 ```
 statement1: